-What if you realize a threat actor is misusing your domain name to send fraudulent emails?
+What if you realize a threat actor misuses your domain name to send fraudulent emails?
 Imagine how they can damage your reputation through spamming and phishing.

 Fortunately, you can control who uses your domain to send emails.
-The solution to this is SPF, or the Sender Policy Framework, an email authentication method that works with the Domain Name System (DNS).
+The solution is SPF, or the Sender Policy Framework, an email authentication method that works with the Domain Name System (DNS).

 This blog discusses more on what an SPF record is for email, how it works, its structure, and components.